 In our opinion, because of the significance of the matter discussed in the Basis for adverse opinion section of our report, the Business Licence Return of the Taxpayer for the year ended [31 December 20X1], is not prepared, in all material respects, in accordance with the Business Licence Act, 2023, Business Licence Regulations, 2023 [and the Guidance Notes on Turnover issued by the Department of Inland Revenue]23.

 23 Only to be retained if the guidance notes on Turnover provides instructions on the determination of turnover.
+BICA Guidance Note on reviews and audits of BLR

 Basis for Adverse Opinion

 [Describe the basis for adverse opinion and: